PauliusMacernis/KnowledgeBase/README.md

 It is always worth to take some notes in a question-answer format!
 That's what I try to do from time to time :)

 Any mistakes?
-I know, it may happen.
+We know, it may happen.
 Simply fix the bug and push the change. ❤

+## Licenses
+- It is free.

 ## Examples of Question-Answer
 All questions are like that: dash + space + asterix + asterix + any text + asterix + asterix + space + space + new line